THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - Interact (repin, comment, like) on lots of other pins in Pinterest and hope that the pinner will follow you.

 - Follow lots of other pinners.
 Many will follow you back.
 I did this for awhile to grow my account.
 I would follow people who followed a similar account to mine, ie another one about family travel.
-I have also found a tool that will do this for you – MassPlanner.
-For only $10 a month it will follow/unfollow automatically for you and not just on Pinterest but across your social media accounts.
-It also can be used for scheduling.

 - Use Viralwoot to gain followers.
 I will describe Viralwoot in more detail later in this tutorial.